 On the morning of March 8, 1924, a crew of 171 miners entered the Castle Gate No. 2 Mine for the last time.
 Shortly after the start of the shift, an open flame ignited the coal dust and methane in the air and an explosion tore through the mine.
 Two more explosions followed.

-The force of the explosions were so powerful that heavy mining equipment, telephone poles, and coal cars were blown from the entrance of the mine across the canyon nearly a mile away.
+The force of the explosions was so powerful that heavy mining equipment, telephone poles, and coal cars were blown from the entrance of the mine across the canyon nearly a mile away.
 Inside the mine, rails were twisted, roof supports were destroyed, and the tunnels were caved in.